-➡ Note WHAT, WHO, WHERE, WHEN, and WHY of the promise concerning Holy Spirit Baptism - Acts 1:1-8 (See previous lesson)
+→ Note WHAT, WHO, WHERE, WHEN, and WHY of the promise concerning Holy Spirit Baptism - Ac 1:1-8 (See above)

 Who "experienced" power of Holy Spirit on Pentecost?
-The information in Acts chapter one should be sufficient to show that no one today should expect to receive the promise of the correctness of the above and to confirm that the APOSTLES, NOT THE PEOPLE received power from the Holy Spirit to speak in tongues on Pentecost, let's look a what actually happened on that day.
+The above information (in Acts chapter one) should be sufficient to show that no one today should expect to receive the promise of Holy Spirit baptism.
+However, to further check the correctness of the above and to confirm that the APOSTLES, NOT THE PEOPLE received power from the Holy Spirit to speak in tongues on Pentecost, let's look a what actually happened on that day.

-Who did the speaking, vv14,37 ?
-Who did the listening, vv14,37 ?
-Who had the answers, vv37-38 ?
-Who had questions, vv37-38 ?
+Acts 2 Who did the speaking, vv14,37?
+Who did the listening, vv14,37?
+Who had the answers, vv37,38?
+Who had questions, vv37,38?
 Who did the teaching, v42 ?
-Who devoted themselves to what was taught, v42 ?
+Who devoted themselves to what was taught, v42?
 Who worked miracles, v43 ?
 Who stood in awe, v43 ?